nguyenhoanganh194/DS-chess-engine/README.md

 # DS-chess-engine
 A distributed system project that is done alone by me.
 Grade: 5/5.
-The project contents 3 different nodes that run in Docker Container on the server side (load balancer, game server, AI server).
-The project aim to create a chess engine that can do match-making, validation game state (Cheat proof) and can scale vertically and horizontally.
-The project GitHub can be found in my GitHub account.
+The project contains 3 different nodes that run in Docker Container on the server side (load balancer, game server, AI server).
+The project aims to create a chess engine that can do match-making, validate game state (Cheat proof), and scale vertically and horizontally.